Create and edit a service

 What changes by service type

-Instead of a standard pricing flow, you work with a package of already existing services.
+Instead of a standard pricing flow, you work with a package of already existing services and configure when each included service starts. - Check-in service

 You work with entry and stay pricing.
 The flow is not configured as a standard calendar and online-booking service.